Doxorubicin (Adriamycin, Rubex)

 Doxorubicin is given through an intravenous (IV, into a vein) infusion or injection.
 It can be given alone or with other drugs.
-The dosage and schedule are determined by the person's size, type of cancer, and mode of administration.
+The dosage and schedule are determined by your height and weight, type of cancer, and how the medication is given.

-This medication is red and your urine may appear orange or reddish in color for 1-2 days after the infusion.
+This medication is red.
+Your urine may look orange or reddish in color for 1-2 days after the infusion.
 This is not blood.
 This is expected as the medication is cleared from your body.
-If the red urine continues past two days or if you have other urinary symptoms, such as frequency or painful urination, call your healthcare provider.
+If the red urine lasts more than two days or if you have other urinary symptoms, such as frequency or painful urination, call your healthcare provider.

 The blood levels and effectiveness of this medication can be affected by certain foods and medications, so they should be avoided.
 These include verapamil, phenytoin, fluconazole, voriconazole, St. John’s wort, phenobarbital, trastuzumab, dexrazoxane, and 6-mercaptopurine, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.